This blog may contain affiliate links. Read our disclosure policy for more info.

 28. Relax at Woodbine Beach

-If you’re visiting during the summer, there’s always a good vibe here and it’s a great spot to cool off on a hot day.
-The water temperature hovers around 20 degrees Celsius (68 Fahrenheit), so it’s nice and refreshing but not too cold to swim.
+Come summertime, there’s always a good vibe here, and it’s a great spot to cool off on a hot day.
+The water temperature hovers around 20 °C (68 °F), so it’s nice and refreshing but not too cold to swim.

 29. Fort York National Historic Site